Before Use: Prep your Diaper

 - Use minimal amounts of soap during prepping.

 - Contrary to popular internet mythology DO NOT USE bleach, baking soda, vinegar, or dishwashing soap.

 Before Washing A Used/Soiled Diaper

 - Ensure that most solid waste has been rinsed from the diaper into the toilet.

-- If your diapers have Velcro closures, ensure they are closed or covered before laundering.
+- If your diapers have hook-and-loop fasteners closures, ensure they are closed or covered before laundering.

 - If you use disposable liners, ensure they are removed from diapers before laundering.

 - In most cases, inserts will agitate out of the diaper during the wash cycle.
 However, to ensure thorough cleaning, pull them out of the diaper pocket prior to laundering.